joefg/joefg.github.io/books.md

 roman à clef based on Jack Kerouac and Neal Cassady's journeys across America.
 ★★★★☆ (4/5)

+**Manna - Two Views of Humanity's Future** by Marshall Brain, 2003.
+A nuanced view of what automation can do *to* humans, but also *for* humans.
+Discusses many topics: brain-computer interfaces, the impact of AI and robotics on society, different economic structures among others.
+Given four stars because it is a bit technical in places. ★★★★☆ (4/5)

 **A Very British Coup** by Chris Mullin, 1982.
 A window into 1980s political intrigue.
-I don't usually recommend political thrillers, but this is a good example of the genre. ★★★★☆ (4/5)
+Many predictions didn't come true. but some did.
+I don't usually recommend political thrillers, but this is a good example of the genre.
+The TV adaptation's pretty good too.
+Skip the sequel. ★★★★☆ (4/5)

 **Daemon** and **Freedom** by Daniel Suarez, 2006 and 2010.
 Written by an engineer, the story of a dead man's AI curse unleashed on the world, highly